subakva/niarevo/README.markdown

     * Automatic markdown formatting
     * Showing a list of dreams
   * RSS Feeds
+    * For anonymous dreams
     * For a user
     * For a tag
     * For a date
   * Accounts
     * Create a dreamer account
     * Change password
+    * Change account preferences
   * Infrastructure/Performance
     * Asset Packaging
   * Design
     * Ported design from dreamtagger
+    * Switch base styles to blueprint
+  * Static Content
+    * Import about page from dreamtagger
+    * Import feeds page from dreamtagger
+    * Import terms page from dreamtagger

 ## Future Features ##